 The carefully balanced apothecary skincare products are a blend of such good quality organic ingredients.
 I hope you feel our cause is worth supporting through the purchase of a beautiful balm or cleansing/toning mask, or a bee inspired soap or Honey dog pet balm that will nurture your skin and support the work we do with bees, ecology and young people.

 Nourishing your everyday needs.

-Supporting our planet's ecology and help us educate for the future.
+Supporting our planet's ecology and helping us educate for the future.

 Thank you for reading, Katharine X

 I would love your shop but PROPOLIS – where did it take by bee from?
 Are the Bees safe or unharmful?